What Is The Canada Torrent Laws?

 Last January 1, 2015, Canada torrent laws took effect.
 This gave copyright holders the legal chance to defy the illegal downloaders.
 Although piracy can hardly be eradicated in a snap, this law has certainly made the problem end in gradual.

 This new act of Canada is called the Copyright Modernization Act.
 This enables people to own the rights to TV shows, movies, and music with the power of protecting their intellectual and digital properties.
-This act will be in defense against those who engage in illegal and prohibited downloads through torrents or streaming services.
+This act will be in defense against those who engage in illegal and prohibited downloads through torrent sites or streaming services.
 Warnings will be received by the violators, and overlooking those warnings could lead to a lawsuit.

 Online file sharing is not the thing that makes the scheme illegal.
 What remains unlawful is the process of sharing files that are copyrighted.
 Those who do not hold the copyright of the digital properties should place their hands off those files.
 This act has been Canada’s first venture in taking solid actions towards halting online content breach.